 7.3 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 8 Sharing of your information

 8.1 The information you provide to us will be treated by us as confidential.
-However, we may also disclose your information to our suppliers and service providers for the purposes set out in the policy or for purposes approved by you.
+However, we may also disclose your information to our suppliers and service providers for the purposes set out in this policy or for purposes approved by you.
 This will include providing your information to our third party provider(s) for the purposes of them contacting you and carrying out our stakeholder surveys mentioned above.